joeyhan1/TaskManagementApplication/README.md

 ## Features
 * **User Authentication:** Users are able to login with their username and password.
 The details are checked with the database to ensure that it is correct.
 (Done)
 * **Adding Projects:** Adminstration users are able to add project into the database which their team are able to see.
 (Done)
 * **Adding Tasks:** Adminstration users are able to add tasks into the database which their team are able to see.
-(WIP)
+(Done)
 * **Edit Projects:** Adminstration users are able to edit projects in the database.
 (WIP)
 * **Edit Tasks:** Adminstration users are able to edit their own tasks and their team members tasks in the database.
 (WIP)
 * **Check Projects:** Any users are able to check what projects their team has.
 (WIP)